Frenulum of the tongue: Disorders

-Trauma related to oral sexual activity
+Trauma related to oral sex

-Traumatic lesions on the ventral surface (undersurface) of the tongue, especially the lingual frenulum, can be caused by friction between the tongue and the mandibular central incisor teeth during cunnilingus and other oral sexual activities (such as anilingus) in what is sometimes known as cunnilingus tongue or cunnilingus syndrome.
+Traumatic lesions on the ventral surface (undersurface) of the tongue, especially the lingual frenulum, can be caused by friction between the tongue and the mandibular central incisor teeth during cunnilingus and other oral sexual activities (such as anilingus) in what is sometimes known as "cunnilingus tongue" or "cunnilingus syndrome".

 The condition manifests as pain and soreness on the undersurface of the tongue, and sometimes the throat.
 The ulceration of the lingual frenum caused by cunnilingus is typically oriented horizontally, the lesion corresponding to the contact of the ventral tongue with the incisal edge of the mandibular incisor teeth when the tongue is in its most forward position and the lingual frenulum is stretched.
 The ulceration has a nonspecific appearance, and is covered with a fibrinous exudate and surrounded by an erythematous (red) "halo".
 Chronic ulceration at this site can cause linear fibrous hyperplasia (irritation fibroma).

 Differential diagnosis is with other causes of oral ulceration such as aphthous stomatitis, secondary herpetic lesions, syphilis, etc.

 Topical anesthetic may be used to relieve symptoms while the lesion heals.
 Fibrous lesions may require surgical excision with a frenectomy.
 The incisal edges of the mandibular teeth can be smoothed to minimize the chance of trauma.
 This type of lesion usually resolves in 7–10 days, but may recur with repeated performances.